Careful what you wish for: Robots and burnout

 What are you hoping to get out of your development reading?

-I think the Fresh off the Page development reading is a really exciting place to test with an audience my playwriting voice.
-Coming from an acting background, I’m often tuned into the voice and the rhythm of the writer whose work I am supporting, and this time being in the writers seat, I’m learning more and being investigating my own voice and how I like stories to unfold.
-As an artist in Aotearoa, it’s a really cool chance to connect with people and artists I maybe haven’t haven’t connected with before through a separate vessel of work — writing rather than being seen on stage — and that’s really exciting as well.
+I think the Fresh Off The Page development reading is a really exciting place to test my playwriting voice with an audience.
+Coming from an acting background, I’m often tuned into the voice and rhythm of the writer whose work I’m supporting.
+This time, being in the writer’s seat, I’m learning more about my own voice and how I like stories to unfold.

 Louise in Camp Be Better (TVNZ) as ‘Niah’